angular-rust/ux-charts/README.md

 [loc-badge]: https://tokei.rs/b1/github/angular-rust/ux-charts?category=code
 [loc-url]: https://github.com/angular-rust/ux-charts

 **UX Charts** is a drawing library designed for clean charts.
-UX Charts supports various types of backend including GTK / Cairo and HTML5 Canvas.
+UX Charts supports various types of backend including GTK/Cairo and HTML5 Canvas.
 UX Charts are designed with the concept - `one code for all`.
 UX Charts uses the [UX Dataflow](https://github.com/angular-rust/ux-dataflow) library as the data source and the [UX Animate](https://github.com/angular-rust/ux-animate) library as the canvas implementation.

 **UX Charts** is part of the Angular Rust framework.